 More information is available in our Getting Started section.
 You may check your application and assignment status at any time in My UAHome.

-If have selected a room, have completed your Undergraduate License Agreement, and paid your Rent Down Payment, you may reassign to a dorm/room (based on availability) in My UAHome by selecting it and submitting it.
-This process will be open until August 1.
+If you have selected a room, have completed your Undergraduate License Agreement, and paid your Rent Down Payment, you may reassign to a dorm/room (based on availability) in My UAHome by selecting it and submitting it.
+This process will be open until July 26, 2023 at 11:59 PM (Arizona time).
 Students who applied later in the process will not be able to reassign themselves.